dbq233/AnomalyDetectionTS/README.md

 In document "parameter.csv", each time series starts from period 0.

-You can know the experimental settings from the document "Experimental_Settings.pdf".
+You can know the experimental settings from the document "Experimental_Settings.pdf", which is the appendix of the paper.